Skip to Main Content

 Planning a Visit

-Plae Bistro is located at 1671 Hoffman Rd, suite 10, on the east side of Green Bay, Wisconsin, in a commercial development most easily reached by car.
+Plae Bistro is a Contemporary American Bistro in Green Bay, Wisconsin, at 1671 Hoffman Rd #10; it has a 4.6 Google rating and is priced at about $35 per person.
+It is located at 1671 Hoffman Rd, suite 10, on the east side of Green Bay, Wisconsin, in a commercial development most easily reached by car.
 Given the strip-mall setting, parking is not a constraint.
-For current hours, booking availability, and any menu updates, contact the restaurant directly, as specific operating details were not confirmed at publication.
+Current hours are Mon to Thu 11 AM to 9 PM, Fri and Sat 11 AM to 10 PM, and Sun closed.
 For a meal in this format, a reservation made at least a few days ahead is a reasonable precaution, particularly on weekends when Green Bay's dining options at this register are fewer and tables fill accordingly.
 Approach the meal with time to spare: this is not a format built around fast turnover, and arriving without pressure to leave early makes a practical difference in how the experience reads.

 Category Peers